 Norway is the world’s third largest exporter of natural gas and the fifth largest exporter of oil.
-More than 140 Norwegian companies are established in Houston, making it the largest concentration of Norwegian energy companies abroad.
-Besides the energy sector, the close to 7000 Norwegians in the Houston Region are involved in marine and maritime sectors, the space and medical sectors, as well as in the higher education and research sector.
+More than 160 Norway related companies are established in Houston, making it the largest concentration of Norwegian energy companies abroad.
+Besides the energy sector, the estimated 9000 Norwegians in the Houston Region are involved in marine and maritime sectors, the space and medical sectors, as well as in the higher education and research sector.

 “The principal task of the Royal Norwegian Consulate General in Houston is to serve as a proactive catalyst to further strengthen and widen the commercial, industrial, and knowledge-driven bonds between Norway and the Southern Region of the U.S. The potential is great, particularly in the field of alternative energy, medical research, and, in promoting enhanced cooperation and exchange between universities”, explains Dr. Jostein Mykletun, Norway’s Consul General in Houston.

 For promoting Norwegian technology and innovative, entrepreneurial capability in the Southern U.S., involving greater cooperation between Norwegian and U.S. companies, the Consulate General houses representatives from INTSOK, Innovation Norway and the Norwegian American Chamber of Commerce.
 “We are co-located in the newly built Norway House in the heart of Houston, and was recently awarded LEED Gold by the U.S. Green Building Council.
 For this environmental stamp of quality we are very proud, serving as an inspiration for our future active presence in Houston”, says Dr. Mykletun.